howard8888/workspace/README.md

-Design decision (ADR-0002 folded in): Policies are intentionally small and readable.
-We avoid global planning for every step to keep the code explainable and the UI responsive.
-Guards in `trigger()` prevent repeated firing (e.g., don’t stand up twice if standing exists).

-Design decision (ADR-0008 folded in): If a drive source cannot publish tag predicates for some reason, the system should continue running, policies degrade gracefully by relying on tags already in the graph.

 ***Q&A to help you learn this section***
 Q: How is an action chosen each tick?
 A: The Action Center scans policies in a fixed order and runs the first whose `trigger()` returns True given current drives/tags.